 #8.
 Automatic Social Sharing by Jetpack

 This is a bit hectic task, but with Jetpack it can be done smoothly.
 You just need to connect your social channels with the WordPress Jetpack plugin, that’s it.
-Next time when you will publish a post, the post will be shared the social platforms you connected with Jetpack.
+Next time when you publish a post, the post will be shared on the social platforms you connected with Jetpack.

 To enable the automatic social sharing go to the Sharing tab and enable the ‘Automatically share your posts to social networks’.
 You will be asked to connect the social media accounts.
 Click on the option for the configuration.

 It will redirect you to the WordPress.com to configure social sharing.
 Connect the social platform where you want to share you post at the time of publishing.

 Jetpack comes with the Site Status option enabled.
 This feature lets you know the number of visitors of your sites and their behavior, where they clicked on the page, from which platform they are coming from, etc.